-- 13. At the national level, the 1969 Law established the Union of Turkish Bar Associations (the UTBA).
+- 12. Under Article 76, BAs are "operating on the basis of democratic principles".
+That means that attorneys participate in the General Assembly of the BA which elects the governing bodies of the BA (the President, the Management Board, the Disciplinary Board, etc. see Articles 89, 90 and 104), by secret vote, and decides certain other questions (for example, decides on the amount of the BA admission fees see Article 81).
+Every attorney must pay dues to support the functioning of his/her BA (Article 65 of the 1969 Law).
+Decisions of the General Assembly of each BA are taken by "the largest number of votes" (Article 87).
+This rule also applies for the election of delegates to the Union of Turkish Bar Associations (Article 81 (1) and Article 87 (4) of the 1969 Law). - 13.
+At the national level, the 1969 Law established the Union of Turkish Bar Associations (the UTBA).
 The UTBA is the umbrella organisation of the provincial BAs.
 It represents BAs before State authorities (see Article 110 p.
 7).
 It also has competencies vis-à-vis individual attorneys.
-Thus, the UTBA may review certain decisions of the provincial BAs in matters related to the bar admissions, disciplinary sanctions, disbarment etc. Decisions of the UTBA are appealable to the Ministry of Justice, but the Ministry's decisions are not final: the UTBA may outvote the Ministry of Justice by a 2/3 majority of its management board members on certain matters related to admission, discipline and disbarment (see Articles 8, 9, 142, 157, etc.).
+Thus, the UTBA may review certain decisions of the provincial BAs in matters related to the bar admissions, disciplinary sanctions, disbarment etc. Decisions of the UTBA are subject to review by the Ministry of Justice but, unless referred back by it, become final if approved or if the Ministry takes no decision within two months.
+Decisions of the UTBA referred by the Ministry back to the UTBA are deemed to be approved if supported by a two-thirds majority of the UTBA Management Board but otherwise will not be approved.
+All decisions are subject to challenge in the administrative courts (see Articles 8, 9, 142, 157, etc.).
 The UTBA has other important functions.
 For example, it sets out rules of professional conduct (see Article 34) and determines the amounts of dues which attorneys must pay to the UTBA (Article 117). - 14.
 The main body of the UTBA is the General Assembly (the GA), which is composed of delegates representing the BAs.
 Before the 2020 amendments, the number of delegates to the UTBA from each BA was somewhat proportional to the number of registered attorneys in the respective BA.
 Article 114 of the 1969 Law provided that each BA sends to the General Assembly two delegates plus the President of the BA ex officio.
 In addition, BAs having more than 100 members were entitled to send one additional delegate for every 300 attorneys.
 That rule meant that bar association established in Ankara and in large provincial centres, like Istanbul or Izmir, where the number of registered attorneys is very high, would send to the UTBA GA significantly more delegates than the BAs from smaller provincial centres.